Nitlix/VenixWebContent/TOS.md

 content on this site is accessible exclusively within the limits of the provided restricted license.

 <div class="bubble">Disclaimer</div>
-Applying our tweaks does not assure a increase in FPS or performance from Venix.
-Each system varies.
-By applying these optimization, you acknowledge that Venix cannot be held accountable for any potential issues that may arise.
+Our Tweaks are a collection of optimisations which change system settings.
+Applying those said tweaks does not assure a increase in FPS or performance from Venix because each system varies.
+We recommend making a restore point so that any issues that may arise can be reversed.
+By applying our optimisations, you acknowledge that Venix cannot be held accountable for any potential issues that may arise.

+<br /><br />
+Last updated on 2 Jan 2024.